PBusienei/Monthly-searches-on-the-Metro-Nashville-website/README.md

-### Monthly searches on the Metro Nashville website
+### Nashville.gov Top 500 Monthly searches

-- Find the dataset of Top 500 Monthly Searches on https://data.nashville.gov and download the CSV for Excel version of the data.
-Open the file in Excel and examine it.
-Be sure to choose comma delimited when prompted.
-Do not worry about any datatypes for now.
+- Found the dataset of Top 500 Monthly Searches on https://data.nashville.gov and downloaded the CSV for Excel version of the data.
+Opened the file in Excel and examine it.

 - How many rows and columns are in the dataset?
 Enter your answer as text in cell `M2`.